mathloger/ODE/README.md

 # ODE
-SCAU ODE 2021-2022 final exam in mathematics department
+SCAU ODE 2021-2022 final exam in the department of mathematics